 A satellite receiver can lose signal if it’s only one degree off, and keeping it aimed when it’s moving is quite a trick.
 You almost have to be psychic… able to guess where the dish is moving before it moves.
 That takes gyroscopes and computers and lots of processing power.
 And of course, that takes money.

 DIRECTV’s own dishes are actually a wonder of modern technology but they’re inexpensive partly because they’re made by the millions.
 On the other hand, mobile satellite dishes aren’t really a big industry and so every part carries a larger part of the research cost and startup cost.
 That’s another reason they’re so expensive.

-We’re coming into the third generation of mobile dishes now.
+We’re coming into the fourth generation of mobile dishes now.
 The first generation followed only one satellite.
 The second generation followed multiple satellites, making HD possible.
-Now, the third generation dishes that are coming out now are going to make it possible for DISH’s and DIRECTV’s latest hardware to run.
+The third generation dishes made it possible for DISH’s and DIRECTV’s latest hardware to run.
+The latest generation will support 4K as well.
 They’ll take advantage of all the latest thoughts in technology while taking advantage of mature dish designs.
 I predict costs will actually come down a little in the coming years.
 Not enough that you should “wait it out” but enough that you’ll eventually start seeing growth in the mobile satellite industry.
 That’s going to mean more pieces produced and as that happens, unit costs will come down.
 Until then, yeah, you’ll pay a lot… but look at everything you’re getting.